 Filters are removed/inserted one by one (number of filters depends on the unit size).
 For some filter sizes an additional sealing gasket must be attached to the frame edge to ensure air tight construction.
+If the unit is fitted with pocket filters, these filters are installed in a special filter clamping device.
+To remove such filters, pull handles at the top and bottom of the filter backwards to release a filter clamping device (see Annex 1 "Filter Replacement").
+Once the filters are replaced, make sure to properly fix the filter clamping device so it tightly presses the filters to the gaskets.

-When inserting filters, filter frames are tightly seated and gaskets are intact.
+When inserting filters, make sure that their pockets1 are upright, filter frames are tightly seated and gaskets are intact.